aspose-slides/Aspose.Slides-Products/slides/en/jasperreports/_index.md

      Export Reports to Presentation Formats
     </h2>
     <p>
      JasperReports and JasperServer do not provide built-in export to PowerPoint formats.
-Aspose.Slides for JasperReports adds export support for PowerPoint presentations (PPT, PPTX) and slideshows (PPS, PPSX).
+Aspose.Slides for JasperReports adds export support for PowerPoint presentations (<code>PPT</code>, <code>PPTX</code>) and slideshows (<code>PPS</code>, <code>PPSX</code>).
     </p>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Microsoft PowerPoint Automation – Not Needed
+     Microsoft PowerPoint Automation Is Not Needed
     </h2>
     <p>
      Aspose.Slides for JasperReports does not require Microsoft PowerPoint to be installed.
-It provides a reliable alternative to PowerPoint automation for applications that need report export with better security, stability, scalability, performance, and deployment flexibility.
+It provides a reliable alternative to PowerPoint automation for applications that need secure, stable, scalable, and flexible report export.
     </p>
    </div>
   </div>